– 1. Sonidos Del Subconsciente (I) 24:55

 Mixed & Mastered by Álex Gámez

-Those other facets of his oeuvre come into play early in the ~25 minute piece.
-The credits refer to analogue synthesis designed specifically for the release, and the listener is hard-pressed to determine whether the gorgeous curtains of soft pink noise that pan, cycle and fade for the first section are organic or synthetic in origin.
-Their lilting rhythms and diverse attacks and decays of signal subtly allude to Gámez’s history with electronica.
+Those other aspects of his work come into play early in the ~25 minute piece.
+The credits refer to analogue synthesis designed specifically for the release, and the listener is pressed to determine whether the gorgeous curtains of soft pink noise that pan, cycle and fade in the first section are organic or synthetic in origin.
+Their rhythmic patterns and diverse attacks and decays of signal subtly allude to Gámez’s history with electronica.

 Midway through the piece we are thrown rather suddenly into a troglodytic setting, with fine details of a sewer or HVAC system atop hazy hall-scapes.
 This particular recording feels a bit mundane, but seeps into attention-grabbing mechanical loops just when one is tempted to skip ahead.
 The hints of harmonic tones amid the clanging remind me a bit of a merry-go-round.
 The album continues its departure from manipulated fields into more a synthetic environment, and after a stretch of pseudo-silence to prime the ears, finishes with aggressive looping pulses both syncopated and rhythmic.